NGarate/internxt-sync/README.md

 # Internxt Sync

-A high-performance command-line tool for synchronizing and uploading files to Internxt Drive, optimized for Bun with Node.js compatibility.
+A high-performance command-line tool for synchronizing and uploading files to Internxt Drive, optimized for Node.js with enhanced performance when using Bun.

 ## Features